adamschoenemann/clofrp/README.md

 # [Simply Typed Clocked Type Theory][clott]

 An implementation of the Simply Typed Clocked Type Theory [clocks] For my master's thesis at ITU.
-CloTT (Clocked Type Theory) is a language that enables safe co-inductive programming.
+CloFRP (Clocked Type Theory) is a language that enables safe co-inductive programming.
 Specifically, it uses guarded recursion to ensure that co-recursive definitions are productive and causal.
 The novel idea compared to ordinary nakano-style guarded recursion is that it introduces the notion of clocks and ticks on these clocks, which are used to unfold guarded-recursive definitions.
 One can quantify over clocks to